 One Massachusetts nurses’ union, representing less than 25 percent of the nurses in the state, has been pushing this proposal unsuccessfully in the legislature for more than 20 years.
 California is the only state that has implemented nurse staffing, and there is no evidence that those mandates have increased the quality of care patients receive.
 Similar efforts in other states to impose nurse-to-patient ratios have been soundly rejected.

-Members of the growing coalition against the ballot proposal include:
+Members of the growing coalition against Question 1 include:

 - Massachusetts Health & Hospital Association